Fedict/eid-trust-service/README.txt

 You can speed up the development build cycle by skipping the unit tests via:
 	mvn -Dmaven.test.skip=true clean install

+You might receive an OutOfMemoryException from Maven.
+Prevent this via:
+        export MAVEN_OPTS="-Xmx512m -XX:MaxPermSize=256m"

 === 4.
 Eclipse IDE